OCWSL Rules & Regulations

 C. INELIGIBLE PLAYERS: Any team playing or attempting to play an ineligible player shall forfeit the game and points.
 The team and player(s) playing or attempting to play in any game for which she is ineligible shall be further dealt with by the Executive Board.

-E. ADDITONAL REGISTRATION DAY: There will be unlimited add/drops through the 8th league game.
+E. ADDITIONAL REGISTRATION DAY: There will be unlimited add/drops through the 8th league game.
 Team rosters should not exceed 30 players.

 2 add/drops will be allowed for reasons related to medical, injury, or reasons approved by the Executive Board through the 12th game.
 All necessary information and fees are due to the Registrar prior to the new player appearing in a game.
 Teams may request names from the player pool but are responsible for contacting the players and obtaining all information from them.

-If using a drop, the player card for the player being replaced must be turned over to the Registrar and that player will not be allowed to play again in that season.
+If using a drop, the player will be removed from the team’s roster and that player will not be allowed to play again in that season.
 Any exceptions can be voted on by the Executive Board.

 F. PLAYER POOL: Persons interested in playing after the league registration is complete will be placed in a player pool.
 Names from this pool will be given to teams who need players for either the additional registration day or the replacement registration.
 Persons who agree to have their names placed in the player pool understand that they will be assigned regardless of their location.
 At this time the interested player may opt to drop from the pool.
 If a player is contacted by a team and the player declines to play, that player will be deleted from the player pool after verification of the Executive Board.